Soulive

-Soulive is a funk/jazz trio that originated in Woodstock, New York, and is known for its solos and catchy, upbeat songs.
+Soulive is a funk/jazz trio that originated in Woodstock, New York.
 The band consists of Eric Krasno (guitar), Alan Evans (drums) and Neal Evans (Hammond B3 organ, bass keys, clavinet).
 Although they originated as a trio, the band has worked extensively with different horn sections, which have included Sam Kininger (saxophone) from 2000 to 2003, Rashawn Ross (trumpet), and Ryan Zoidis (saxophone) from 2003 to 2006.
 The band also worked with vocalist Toussaint Yeshua from 2006 to 2007.
-Soulive is currently touring in the original trio lineup of Eric Krasno, Alan Evans, and Neal Evans.
+Soulive has toured in the original trio lineup of Eric Krasno, Alan Evans, and Neal Evans.